 Current Studies

 Soul Machines has developed BabyX, a groundbreaking, lifelike interactive model of a human infant.
-Using a touchscreen and webcam, BabyX engages with users in real time, mimicking real infant behavior.
+Using a touchscreen and webcam, BabyX engages with users in real time, mimicking real infant behaviour.
 The Early Learning Lab uses BabyX to explore how parents respond to infant cues, with the goal of improving caregiver responsiveness through targeted interventions.

 School of Psychology